Have you noticed undelivered SMS messages appearing in the activity feed?

 SMS messages that contain an email address ("Hi.
 I'm Eric, your admissions counselor at Fire University.
 If you have questions text me back or email email@example.com") were delivered during our most recent testing.
-However, it is Element451's recommended best practice that you avoid including an email address in your SMSs as it may be read as a link by the carrier.
-This is especially true for the first message of a conversation.
-This will maximize delivery of the very important first touch point in a conversation.
+However, it is Element451's recommended best practice that you avoid including an email address in your SMS as it may be read as a link by the carrier.
+You can always send it in a standalone message as noted above for links.

-Remember, even if the carrier allows your message to be delivered, it is possible that the recipient has some form of device level filtering enabled which could in turn make your message undeliverable.
-Since device level filtering is an affirmative setting, the vast majority of users don't have device level filtering enabled.
+Remember, even if the carrier allows your message to be delivered, it is possible that the recipient has some form of device-level filtering enabled (they have blocked your number) which could, in turn, make your message undeliverable.
+Since device-level filtering is an affirmative setting, the vast majority of users don't have device-level filtering enabled.
 If they do, a user may have blocked receiving text messages specifically from the number associated with your Conversations451 module or from all numbers not in their contacts list.

 Other SMS / Conversations451 Best Practices

-- Keep messages sent via Conversations451 relevant to the student.
+Keep messages sent via Conversations451 relevant to the student.
 For instance, You may want to increase engagement with a particular admitted student.
-You could start a SMS conversation by offering to answer any questions about their offer of admission and to invite them to an upcoming admitted student event.
-This is the personal touch that will standout to the student and their family.
+You could start an SMS conversation by offering to answer any questions about their offer of admission and invite them to an upcoming admitted student event.
+This is the personal touch that will stand out to the student and their family.
 Save the general institutional promotion and marketing lingo to Campaigns451 and other communication channels.